Literary-Insights/blog/src/content/blog/Declutter Your Mind_ How to Stop Worrying, - Scott, S.J_.txt-1.md

 • Set aside at least 15-30 minutes to enter a state of flow.
 Give yourself enough time to become fully immersed in the task.

 • Monitor your emotional state.
 If you're anxious or distracted, try calming exercises like deep breathing.
-If you're sluggish, do something to energize yourself.
+If you're slug: gish, do something to energize yourself.
 Then return to your activity.

 • Simplify your distractions and limit interruptions.
 Put your phone away, close email and social media tabs.
 Find a space free of disturbances.